redacto/anti-privacy-subreddits/README.md

 # anti-privacy-subreddits
-The following is a list of subreddits that either delete edited posts and/or ban you for editing your posts
+The following is a list of subreddits that either delete edited posts and/or ban you for editing your posts.
+This data is only currently based on the top 100 subreddits and will be expanded shortly.
+If you have more data, please submit a PR.

 [What is a anti-privacy subreddit?](#what)